Fort Phil Kearny

 (NOTE, from author);

 While we presently have little in the way of the Plains Indians accounts of the Wagon Box fight in collections at Fort Phil Kearny, the book "Crazy Horse: A Lakota Life" by Kingsley Bray footnotes a large number of accounts available.
 He lists other sources including Fire Thunder in Raymond DeMallie's Sixth Grandfather; White Bull in Vestal's Warpath; Cheyenne statements in Father Peter Powell's People of the Sacred Mountain", and many more.
-These will need to await an opportunity for this author to explore them.
+These sources will be further explored.

 In the meantime, as this is written, we are lucky to have a visiting history professor and author, Donovin Sprague, in Sheridan this year and next teaching at Sheridan College.
 Sprague is a direct descendant of the High Backbone (Hump) family of the Minnecoujou band of the Lakota Tribe.
 Crazy Horse was also a part of that family on his mother's side.
 According to Sprague, Hump 1, along with Crazy Horse, a primary leader at the Wagon Box, along with his 16 year old son, Hump 2, fought in both the Fetterman and Wagon Box battles.
 Also, two of Hump 1's wives joined the women spectators on the hillside observing the fight nearby.
 His stories come down by way of family history and await publication in Sprague's newest book at a publishers now for review.
 These accounts will provide a unique and personal picture of his ancestors up to the present day, not available elsewhere.